Workshops & Courses

 Upcoming workshops and courses

-Arthur has been teaching since 2012 and has lectured for organisations including the Society of Bookbinders, West Dean College of Arts and Conservation and (ICON) the Institute of Conservation.
-Workshops and courses at Green’s Books are given in small groups and give step-by-step tuition in various bookbinding and conservation techniques.
-Unless otherwise stated workshops and courses are held at the studio near Malvern, and run from 10:00am to 4:30pm.
-Tea/coffee, handouts and materials are included in the fee unless otherwise specified.
+Workshops and courses at Green’s Books are run in small groups and provide step-by-step tuition in various bookbinding and conservation techniques.
+Unless otherwise stated, they are held at our studio in Ledbury and run from 10:00am to 4:30pm with refreshments, handouts, and materials included in the fee.

 For details and booking, please contact enquiries@greensbooks.co.uk

 An immersive two-day seminar for librarians, archivists, volunteers, and anyone working with collections of historic bindings who would like to understand more about the books that they handle.
 Leaving aside fancy decoration and the printed word, the course will focus on the structural features of bookbindings, their development over time, and the reasons they degrade.
-Participants will experience a variety of historic bindings first-hand, including access to the collection at Hereford Cathedral Library.
-The course will also include sessions on materials and formats, and safe handling; and a tour of the Cathedral and Chained Library and Mappa Mundi exhibition.
+Participants will experience a variety of historic bindings first-hand.
+The course will also include sessions on materials and formats, and safe handling.

 Site by The Web Project